Metric results on sumsets and Cartesian products of classes of Diophantine sets: Proofs of results in

-Notice we only used property of $\mathbb{Q}$ that it is countable in the proof.
+Notice we only used the property that $\mathbb{Q}$ is countable in the proof.
 We also use continued fractions in the proofs.
-The next proposition recalls a relation between the growth of the convergent denominators and approximation quality.
+The next proposition recalls a relation between the growth of the denominators of the convergents and order of approximation.

-\begin{proposition} Let $\xi$ be an irrational real number and denote by $p_{k}/q_{k}$ the convergents to $\xi$.
-Then if we write
+\begin{proposition} Let $\xi$ be an irrational real number and denote by $p_{k}/q_{k}$ its continued fraction convergents.
+Let $\tau_k$ be the real numbers defined by

-then $\tau_{k}\geq 2$ for any $k\geq 1$ and we have $q_{k+1} \asymp q_{k}^{\tau_{k}-1}$.
+Then $\tau_{k}\geq 2$ for any $k\geq 1$ and we have $q_{k+1} \asymp q_{k}^{\tau_{k}-1}$.
 In other words

 \end{proposition}